All you can do in one day in La Jolla with kids: practical tips for families visiting this stunning and family-friendly California beach town.

-The ones we saw where catching the sun, swimming, playing on the sand and not bothered at all by tourists.
+The ones we saw were catching the sun, swimming, playing on the sand and not bothered at all by tourists.

 Our kids adored the seals and we ended up spending most of the day here.

-The only think that brought us away was the call of hunger, that got us to venture and to test out the famous La Jolla food scene.
+The only thing that brought us away was the call of hunger, which got us to venture and test out the famous La Jolla food scene.

 When we set off to look for a lunch spot in La Jolla, we quickly realized just how many options exist in this area of San Diego.

-Our kids love Dr Seuss’ books in general and the Lorax in particular so there was no doubt that we would go and seek out the Lorax Tree said to be in la Jolla and to have inspired the illustrations of this famous tale.
+Our kids love Dr. Seuss’s books in general and the Lorax in particular so there was no doubt that we would go and seek out the Lorax Tree said to be in La Jolla and to have inspired the illustrations of this famous tale.

-It turns out, finding the Lorax Tree in La jolla was super easy: it is right in the centre of the promenade and there is very little chance of you missing it if you have Dr Seuss eyes to see!
+It turns out, finding the Lorax Tree in La Jolla was super easy: it is right in the center of the promenade and there is very little chance of you missing it if you have Dr. Seuss eyes to see!

-Our kids thought it was fabulous and got to compare it with the Joshua trees, also Dr Seussian,that they had seen in the National Park.
+Our kids thought it was fabulous and got to compare it with the Joshua trees, also Dr Seussian, that they had seen in Joshua Tree National Park.